yrahul3910/google-takeout-data-mining/project/README.md

 * Search contributions
 * YouTube and YouTube Music

 Download the files.
-In the YouTube and YouTube Music folder, delete the videos folder.
+In the YouTube and YouTube Music folder, delete the videos and uploads folders.
 This saves disk space.
+Put the `Takeout` folder in a directory called `data/<name>`, so that the directory structure is `data/<user>/Takeout`.

 # Setting up the code